loudest/raseberry-pi-detect-faces/README.md

 ## Argus

 Utilize haarcascades machine learning agorthims on a Raseberry PI as a DIY security security system.
+Detects movement and people.
 Sends notications to via SMS with Twilio's API.

 ## How to run:
 python server/main.py